jamescherti/compile-angel.el/README.md

 (setq compile-angel-on-load-compile-features nil)
 ```

-This will make `compile-angel` behave like auto-compile.
+This will make `compile-angel` behave similarly to auto-compile.
 It will only compile required and loaded packages.
+However, if you disable the 'compile features' mode, autoload, or eval-after-load features, certain packages may be missed, especially for heavy users of delaying package loading (e.g., via `:defer t`) and package dependencies (e.g., via `:after`), as well as those whose configuration frequently evaluate ELisp code after load.

 ## Author and License